 - Through regular activities such as peer mentorship, classroom observations, reading groups, learning communities, etc., provide leadership and community building among faculty colleagues, and assist with the dissemination of best practices for teaching across all Bryant programs.

-Fellows are appointed for one year (i.e. two academic terms plus the summer), and receive $5000 in discretionary funds for educational activities, research, and other scholarly expenses.
+Beginning in 2022, fellows will be appointed for two years (i.e. four academic terms plus one summer), and receive $5000 annually in discretionary funds for educational activities, research, and other scholarly expenses.
 Fellows may also choose to receive the award in the form of a stipend.
 The Center will also provide resources and support for Fellow-initiated programming.

 Eligibility, Applications, and Selection Criteria